-In June 2007, we paid a \$125,000 filing fee payable to the Federal Trade Commission in connection with filings to be made by us and Dr. Frost, our Chairman and Chief Executive Officer, under the Hart-Scott-Rodino Antitrust Improvements Act of 1976 ("HSR").
-The filings permit Dr. Frost and his affiliates to acquire additional voting securities upon expiration of the HSR waiting period which expired on July 12,
+In June 2007, we paid the \$125,000 filing fee to the Federal Trade Commission (the "FTC") in connection with filings made by us and Dr. Frost, our Chairman and Chief Executive Officer, under the Hart-Scott-Rodino Antitrust Improvements Act of 1976 ("HSR Act").
+In March 2009, we also paid a \$45,000 filing fee to the FTC in connection with another filing made by us and Dr. Frost under the HSR Act.
+The filings permitted Dr. Frost and his affiliates to acquire additional shares of our common stock upon expiration of the HSR waiting period on July 12, 2007 and March 23, 2009, respectively.

-In November 2007, we entered into an office lease (the "Lease") with Frost Real Estate Holdings, LLC, an entity affiliated with Dr. Phillip Frost, the Company's Chairman of the Board and Chief Executive Officer.
-The Lease is for approximately 8,300 square feet of space in an office building in Miami, Florida, where the Company's principal executive offices are located.
-We had previously been leasing this space from Frost Real Estate Holdings on a month-to-month basis while the parties were negotiating the lease.
-The Lease provides for payments of approximately \$18,000 per month in the first year increasing annually to \$24,000 per month in the fifth year, plus applicable sales tax.
-The rent is inclusive of operating expenses, property taxes, and parking.
-The rent for the first year has been reduced to reflect a \$30,000 credit for the costs of tenant improvements.
+In November 2007, we entered into an office lease with Frost Real Estate Holdings, LLC, an entity affiliated with Dr. Frost, the Company's Chairman of the Board and Chief Executive Officer.
+The lease is for approximately 8,300 square feet of space in an office building in Miami, Florida, where the Company's principal executive offices are located.
+The lease provides for payments of approximately \$18,000 per month in the first year increasing annually to \$24,000 per month in the fifth year, plus applicable sales tax.
+The rent is inclusive of operating expenses, property taxes and parking.
+The rent for the first year was reduced to reflect a \$30,000 credit for the costs of tenant improvements.
+As of January 1, 2008, we began leasing an additional 1,100 square feet of general office and laboratory space on a ground floor annex of our corporate office building pursuant to an addendum to the lease, which required us to pay annual rent of \$19,872 per year for the annex space, subject to annual increases.
+Effective October 1, 2008, we terminated this addendum and are no longer leasing this annex space.

-On December 5, 2007, members of the Frost Group made a \$20 million investment in the Company.
-Under the terms of the investment, we issued 10,869,565 shares of the Company's common stock, par value \$.01, at \$1.84 per share, representing an approximately 40% discount to the average trading price of our stock on the American Stock Exchange for the five trading days leading up to the closing of the investment.
-The shares issued in the investment are restricted securities, subject to a two year lockup, and no registration rights have been granted.
-Immediately following this investment, members of the Frost Group were collectively deemed to beneficially own in the aggregate approximately 62% of our outstanding common stock.
+On December 5, 2007, we issued 10,869,565 shares of the our common stock, par value \$.01, to members of the Frost Group in exchange for a \$20 million cash investment, or \$1.84 per share, representing an approximately 40% discount to the average trading price of our stock on the NYSE Amex for the five days preceding the date our board of directors and stockholders approved the issuance of the shares.

 We reimburse Dr. Frost for Company-related use by Dr. Frost and our other executives of an airplane owned by a company that is beneficially owned by Dr. Frost.
 We reimburse Dr. Frost in an amount equal to the cost of a first class airline ticket between the travel cities for each executive, including Dr. Frost, traveling on the airplane for Company-related business.
-We do not reimburse Dr. Frost for personal use of the airplane by Dr. Frost or any other executive.
-Nor do we pay for any other fixed or variable operating costs of the airplane.
-During 2007, we reimbursed Dr. Frost approximately \$118,000 for Company-related travel by Dr. Frost and other Opko executives.
+We do not reimburse Dr. Frost for personal use of the airplane by Dr. Frost or any other executive; nor do we pay for any other fixed or variable operating costs of the airplane.
+For the fiscal year ending December 31, 2008, we reimbursed Dr. Frost approximately \$108,000 for Company-related travel by Dr. Frost and other OPKO executives.